Turn-by-turn navigation

 Route progress

 The position-dependent data fields are contained in the RouteProgress.
 Some examples are position on route (offset from the beginning) and remaining travel time.
 These fields are updated on every position update roughly once per second.
 You can listen for changes to route progress.
-A progress notification is sent via NavigationProgressObserver::func didUpdateProgress(progress: RouteProgress).
+A progress notification is sent via NavigationProgressObserver.didUpdateProgress(progress:).
 It provides the current RouteProgress, which contains, among other things, the arrival time and the remaining distance along the route.

 1func didUpdateProgress(progress: RouteProgress) {

-2 let currentPosition: CLLocation = progress.currentGeoLocation.location
+2 let remainingTime: Measurement<UnitDuration> = progress.remainingTime

-4 let distanceAlongRoute: Measurement<UnitLength> = progress.distanceAlongRoute
+3 let distanceAlongRoute: Measurement<UnitLength> = progress.distanceAlongRoute

 Route deviations